-Clarity and linguistic authenticity
+Clarity and Linguistic Authenticity

 The production people of the movie endeavored to ensure the authenticity of the depiction of the environment and culture at that time, down to the languages spoken during the specific period in history.

-Latin, Hebrew and Aramaic are the languages used in the dialogue.
+Latin, Hebrew, and Aramaic are the languages used in the dialogue.

 In the movie, Jesus and His disciples spoke Old Aramaic.
 It was the daily language used by most Jews.
 On the other hand, Hebrew was spoken by the Jewish authorities, although in reality, this language was for religious use only.
 Latin was the language used by the Romans, while Koine Greek was spoken by the Roman Empire in the east.
 The Gospels were in Koine Greek as well, with several words and phrases in Aramaic included.

-In the first few screenings of The Passion of the Christ, it did not have subtitles.
+The first few screenings of The Passion of the Christ, it did not have subtitles.
 The director later decided that for clarity’s sake, subtitles should be inserted, so that people would properly understand everything that is being said.
 People who have seen the film with and without subtitles said that the subtitles made The Passion of the Christ a better movie.

 In order to make the dialogue clear for every moviegoer, Mel Gibson sought the help of Rev. William Fulco.
 He is a Jesuit priest who received his doctorate from Yale University.
 He used to teach Aramaic at Yale before transferring to Loyola Marymount University (in Los Angeles) where he teaches ancient Mediterranean studies.